 New Zealand has produced some globally acclaimed male singer/songwriters from the likes of Neil Finn, Don McGlashan & Dave Dobbyn.
-While fame hasn’t always been an accurate measure of ability, there’s something magic & inspirational about the under dog punching well above his weight – and doing it with integrity.
+While fame hasn’t always been an accurate measure of ability, there’s something magic & inspirational about the under dog punching above their weight.

 Born in the sunny coastal town of Nelson, New Zealand Bryce is an accomplished guitarist and a well-traveled singer/songwriter who has performed nationally and internationally with some of the best singers in Australasia incl Guy Sebastian, The Mockers, Marlon Williams, Stu Larsen, Paul Ubana Jones, Anna Coddington, Jars Of Clay, The Germein Sisters, Jordie Lane, Shaun Kirk and more..

 Bryce originally trained as a trade certified boat builder before changing tack and graduating from university in Sydney in 2003 with a visual arts/teaching degree, an old guitar, and with a notebook filled with songs.
 Inspired by the music of Cat Stevens, Neil Finn & the Beatles, Bryce’s music traverses folk, country, gospel, rock and pop – always soulful whatever the genre.
 It’s the ideal soundtrack for the traveler and free spirit in us all.